nwdigitalradio/rmsgw/admin/README.md

 ./admin-update.sh
 ```

+##### Test your updated admin files
-* To test the new scripts, either run the following 4 scripts or run testwlapi.sh then check the https://winlink.org/RMSChannels website:
+* To test the new scripts, either run the following 4 scripts or run *testwlapi.sh*
+* Now check the Winlink https://winlink.org/RMSChannels website:

 ```
 # as root